MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/application-class.md

 The `Properties` dictionary uses a `string` key and stores an `object` value.

-For example, you could set a persistant `"id"` property anywhere in your code (when an item is selected, in a page's `OnDisappearing` method, or in the `OnSleep` method) like this:
+For example, you could set a persistent `"id"` property anywhere in your code (when an item is selected, in a page's `OnDisappearing` method, or in the `OnSleep` method) like this: